fusion-jena/JeDaSS_2021_poster/index.md

   <img style="margin-left: auto; margin-right: auto; width: 80%" src="assets/JeDaSS.png">

  * The proposed approach has two main phases:
-   * _off-line_ to train and build a classification model using supervised deep learning using convolution layers and
+   * _off-line_: to train and build a classification model using supervised deep learning using convolution layers and
-   * _on-line_ making use of the pre-trained model to classify datasets into the learned categories.
+   * _on-line_: making use of the pre-trained model to classify datasets into the learned categories.

  <img style="margin-left: auto; margin-right: auto; width: 80%" src="assets/framework.png">